youdar/Udacity-p1_navigation/Report.md

   Do it in a way that compare over not to large number of episodes (something like 300)
   that allows to get a sense on how fast and how well a particular approach is working

-- When running ad learning process was going it looked like the gradient optimizer was having some issues
+- When running the learning process, it looked like the gradient optimizer was having some issues
-  around score 16, it was going up and down as if the step size is not proper or that it got stack in some local minimum and was not able to get out.
+  around score 16, it was oscillating as if the step size is not proper, like it is overshooting or that it got
+  stack in some local minimum and was not able to get out.
   Consider trying different gradient decent optimizers and see if we can get a sense on what are possible limits
   of a perfect game, what scores we can hope to get if we have optimal model.

 ### Project work notes
-Most of the project work and exploration was done using an IDE called pycharm that provide nice debugging tools
+Most of the project work and exploration was done using an IDE named pycharm that provides nice debugging tools
 using `Navigation_tools.py`.
-I copied and run some of the code in `Navigation.ipynb` since this can be simply used by anyone downloading
+I copied and run some of the code in `Navigation.ipynb` since this can be simpler to used by others when downloading
 and trying this model.

-Work notes:
+**Work notes and model exploration steps:**
 - Basic environment exploration: print states, action, explore code, modify curse code
 - Looking at average games scores info when playing multiple using uniformly random action selection